 - Guselkumab:Expected to be filed for FDA approval in 2017 for the treatment of psoriasis.
 It targets cytokine, IL-23, which plays an important role in managing the immune system but is also responsible for inflammation.
 If approved, it could face competition in future from other potential drugs by Merck, AstraZeneca and Eli Lilly which are in currently in development.
 We estimate peak sales of $1.5 billion for the drug.

-- Sirikumab: Expected to be filed for FDA approval by the end of 2016.
+- Sirikumab: Expected to be filed for FDA approval in 2017.
 Co-developed with GSK, it is used for the treatment of rheumatoid arthritis.
 However, the market is already mature with possible competition from biosimilars in future.
 We estimate peak sales of $1.3 billion.

 Oncology phase 3 drugs

 - Apalutamide: It is currently being tested in combination with Zytiga for the treatment of prostate cancer.
 It could face stiff competition from Medivation's Xtandi.
 If approved by 2018, the drug could reach peak sales of $1.6 billion.